Cosmetic crossing changes of fibered knots: Abstract

 \section{Abstract}

-We prove that a crossing circle $L$ of a fibered knot $K$ bounds a disc in the complement of $K$, if and only if there is a crossing change supported on $L$ that doesn't change the isotopy class of $K$.
-We also sow that if a knot $K$ is $n$-adjacent to a fibered knot $K'$, for some $n>1$, then either the genus of $K$ is larger that of $K'$ or $K$ is isotopic to $K'$.
-This statement leads to criteria for detecting non-fibered knots and it has some applications in the theory of finite type 3-manifold invariants.
+We prove the nugatory crossing conjecture for fibered knots.
+We also show that if a knot $K$ is $n$-adjacent to a fibered knot $K'$, for some $n>1$, then either the genus of $K$ is larger than that of $K'$ or $K$ is isotopic to $K'$.